wisemen-digital/web-onboarding-codelab/index.md

 ### Folder structure

-For this project we will be using a 'split-by-type' folder structure.
-This is recommended for small applications.
+For this project we will be using a 'split-by-module' folder structure.
+Although 'split-by-module' is mainly recommended for medium to large applications, we will still use it here.
+As you won't be working on small applications for long 😉;

 You can read more about it here: [Folder structure](https://thefrontendbible.com/project-structure)